Sriramds2004/Sriram-Vibhav-OS-EL/README.md

 ## Custom System Call Implementation

 This repository contains all the files and materials we used to make our project.
+The pair of programs demonstrates how a user-space program can invoke a custom system call implemented in the kernel to perform a specific operation—in this case, computing the SHA-256 hash of a file.
+The system call implementation in the kernel ensures proper handling of resources, error conditions, and security considerations.

 ## User Space Program